AtomLinter/linter-javac/README.md

 > The currently implemented `.classpath`-file format conflicts with the Eclipse-based file format.
 Therefore this implementation will be replaced in the far future.
 We are aware that configuring classpath-information is the most important (and annoying) issue in linting source-files right - we are working hard to make our planned improvement imperceptible for you.
 We will keep you informed.

-~~It is strongly recommended that you~~ You may configure your classpath via a `.classpath` file within your project (typically at the root).
-Simply create a file named `.classpath` somewhere within your project (ideally at the root of the project).
-The linter will search for this file by starting at the directory of the file being compiled and then searching all parent directories within the project.
-If you have more than one of these configuration files, it will use the one that is "closest" to the file being compiled.
-Within `.classpath` place only the classpath to be used for the project (nothing else).
-For example:
+~~It is strongly recommended that you~~ You may configure your classpath via a so called classpath-file which by default is named `.classpath` (you can change the filename in the Atom-preferences).

+The linter starts searching for your classpath-file in the directory where the source file resides which get's linted.
+If there is no matching classpath-file the search is continued wandering the file-tree up, until a classpath-file is found or the project-folder would be left.

+You may place any directories classpath-file, delimited by your platform-specific path-dlimiter (`:`/`;`):

 ```java
 .:./lib/junit.jar
 ```

-This linter will execute `javac` within the directory of the `.classpath` file, so relative paths can be considered to be relative to that file.
+A linter configured by the above example will execute `javac` in the directory where the classpath-file resides, so that relative paths will be resolved in dependency to the classpath-file-position.

 ## Frequently Asked Questions